drrecaj1/flight-search/README.md

 ## Usage

 ### Input
-1.Enter the city of departure.
+1. Enter the city of departure.
-1.Enter the city of destination.
+2. Enter the city of destination.
-1.Specify if you are on an organized trip (type 'g') or as part of a family (insert 'f').
+3. Specify if you are on an organized trip (type 'g') or as part of a family (insert 'f').

 ### Passanger types